spletna-postaja/translatable/README.md

 Post::withUntranslated()->withFallback('de')->get();
 ```

 Sometimes you may wish to retrieve translations in a locale different from the current one.
-To achieve that, you may use
+To achieve that, you may
-the ``translateInto($locale)`` helper:
+use the ``translateInto($locale)`` helper:

 ```php
 Post::translateInto('de')->get();
 ```

-In case you don't need the translated attributes at all, you may use the ```withoutTranslations()``` helper, which will
+In case you do not need the translated attributes at all, you may use the ```withoutTranslations()``` helper, which
-remove the translatable global scope from your query
+will remove the translatable global scope from your query

 ```php
 Post::withoutTranslations()->get();
 ```

-#### Filtering and ordering by translated attributes
+#### Filtering and sorting by translated attributes

 Often you may wish to filter query results by translated attributes.
 This package allows you to use all of the usual
 Eloquent ``where`` clauses normally.
 This will work even with fallback translations since all of the columns within
-where clauses will be automatically wrapped in ``ifnull`` statements and prefixed with the appropriate table names:
+where clauses will be automatically wrapped in the ``ifnull`` statements and prefixed with the appropriate table names:

 ```php
 Post::where('title', 'LIKE', '%Laravel%')->orWhere('description', 'LIKE', '%Laravel%')->get();
 ```

-The same is true for ``order by`` clauses, which will also be automatically transformed to the correct format:
+The same logic applies for ``order by`` clauses, which will also be automatically transformed to the correct format:

 ```php
 Post::orderBy('title')->get();